Symmasolan/SymmOSCFuncs/README.md

 You only need to take this step if you're choosing to use the `start.bat` file to start both VRChat and this program at the same time.

-Right click -> Edit `start.bat`
+1. Right click -> Edit `start.bat`

-Change the second line's value (VRCFOLDER=) to your local VRChat install folder.
+2. Change the second line's value (VRCFOLDER=) to your local VRChat install folder.
   - This is usually `C:\Program Files (x86)\Steam\steamapps\common\VRChat\`
   - Make sure your folder location is surrounded in quotations ("")
   - Make sure you ONLY use backslashes in your folder path! (\\)

 ------
-## TODO
+## Todo
-- Explain where to put animations in each layer for the `FX_MoonOSC` animation controller.
+- Explain where to put individual animations in each layer for the `FX_MoonOSC` animation controller.